July Produce Guide: Stock Up on These Seasonal Fruits and Vegetables This Month

 A perfectly ripe peach has got to be one of summer's greatest pleasures.
 Both the white and yellow varieties are at their peak in July and August, and devouring them over the sink is just one of the many ways to enjoy them.
 While your first thought might be dessert, don't forget about all the savory applications for peaches.
 Toss them in a salad, use for a pizza topping, turn into gazpacho or salsa, or fold into guacamole (yes, really!).

 These stone fruits also reach their peak in July and August.
 They're just as delectable as peaches but tend to be smaller and firmer and don't have that telltale fuzz.
 You can use nectarines and peaches pretty interchangeably in recipes.
-We love pairing nectarines with raspberries in jam or a crisp or letting them shine simply poached or sauteed atop coconut pudding.
+We love pairing nectarines with raspberries in jam or a crisp or letting them shine simply poached or sautéed atop coconut pudding.

 We love eating summer corn raw, but you can also accentuate its sweetness with quick cooking.
 When shopping, look for bright green husks, glossy silks, and plump, shiny kernels.
 Pro tip: The smaller the cob, the juicier the corn.
 Once corn is harvested, its sugars begin converting to starch, making it less sweet, so don't dally once you bring it home!
-Try it every which way -- grilled, pickled, sauteed, creamed, you name it.
+Try it every which way—grilled, pickled, sautéed, creamed, you name it.
 It even makes a sensational ice cream!